tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

  - solo encounter
 	 - An apparition of his guys
  - puzzle or rp
-	 - meet the goblins, gain acess to the area
+	 - meet the goblins, gain access to the area
+		 - Fizzle leak
+		 - Bogtongue
 	 - if questioned say they were told to let you see
 	 - they are hungry to fight you
  - trick or setback